EnigmaCurry/d.rymcg.tech/step-ca/README.md

 make change-password
 ```

+> [!NOTE]
-> [!NOTE] The change password will ask you *twice* to enter passwords.
+> The change password script will ask you to enter two separate
-> Don't get confused!
-It's not asking for confirmation!
-The first time
+> passwords..
+Don't get confused, it's not asking for confirmation!
-> you must enter the OLD password (to decrypt), and the second time
+> The first question is asking for the OLD password (to decrypt), and the
-> you must enter the NEW password (to encrypt).
-The passwords should
+> second questions is asking you for the NEW password (to encrypt).
+The
-> be different!
-If you change your mind half-way through, press
+> passwords should be different!
+If you change your mind half-way
-> `Ctrl-C` to abort.
+> through, press `Ctrl-C` to abort.

 It's a good idea to immediately change the password, so that the
 initial password is no longer sitting in the docker container logs.